Scalpel Free Vasectomy FAQ

 • Rest where possible.

-• Physical work: Allow at least 3 days, sometimes longer.
+• Manual physical work: Allow at least 3 – 7 days, sometimes longer if heavy manual worker.

 When can I have sex again?

+You may resume sex after 1 week.
 You must continue contraception until your post-vasectomy test confirms clearance.
-Ejaculation can resume from 48 hours, intercourse from 1 week.

 When can I return to sport or exercise?